FullMetalNicky/IoTProject/README.md

 TBD

 ## Installation
-The system was test on Arduino Portenta H7, and may have compatibility issues with other hardware.
+The system was tested on Arduino Portenta H7, and may have compatibility issues with other hardware.
 Required Arduino packages:
 * TinyGPS (by Mikal Hart)
 * OneWireNg